necolas/normalize.css/README.md

 For more information about how to use it, see the [About normalize.css article](http://nicolasgallagher.com/about-normalize-css/).

-To use the Compass port of Normalize, simpy copy the _normalize.scss file to your sass directory and following the article's suggestions:
+To use the Compass port of Normalize, simply copy the _normalize.scss file to your sass directory and follow the article's suggestions:

-* Approach 1: use _normalize.scss as a starting point for your own project's base Sass, customising the values to match the design's requirements.
+* __Approach 1:__ use _normalize.scss as a starting point for your own project's
+base Sass, customising the values to match the design's requirements.
+(The best approach, _IMO_.)
-* Approach 2: include _normalize.scss untouched and build upon it, overriding the defaults later in your Sass if necessary.
-(IMO, this approach is best.)
+* __Approach 2:__ include _normalize.scss untouched and build upon it, overriding
+the defaults later in your Sass if necessary.

 ## Browser support